 On the other hand, you may also be spending too much time on keywords that are hardly ever searched for.
-That means you could be ranking on page 1 of Google for that search phrase, but if only 5 – 10 people per month are searching for that term, it may not produce much traffic for you.
+That means you could be ranking on page 1 of Google for that search phrase, but if only 5 – 10 people per month are searching for that term, it’s not going to get you much traffic!

 So the approach that we’ve used for websites across many different niches is to try to find the sweet spot between those 2 types of keywords.

 We want to find keywords that are searched for often enough to be worth targeting (often enough is subjective), and the competition is low enough that we feel like we can make our way into the top 10 results of Google.

 Start With Seed Keywords

-In Long Tail Pro, your first step is to add “seed keywords” and then the product uses Google to generate hundreds of keyword ideas that are similar to the seed keywords you started with.
+In Long Tail Pro, your first step is to add “seed keywords” and then Long Tail Pro generates hundreds of keyword ideas that are similar to the seed keywords you started with.
 That’s the whole point of keyword research software like Long Tail Pro – to expand on your original ideas with new keywords.